Sparse Plus Low Rank Matrix Decomposition: A Discrete Optimization Approach: Computational Results

 We report the low-rank matrix reconstruction error, the sparse matrix reconstruction error, the sparse support discovery rate, and the runtime for each method in Figure \ref{fig:rank}.

-Our main findings from this set of experiments are: \begin{enumerate}[topsep=0.5ex,itemsep=-0.25ex] \item Consistent with previous experiments, Algorithm \ref{alg:AM} outperforms GoDec { and ScaledGD} across all trials by obtaining a lower low-rank matrix reconstruction error and sparse matrix reconstruction error while having a lesser {(in the case of GoDec) or comparable (in the case of ScaledGD)} execution time and exhibiting superior sparse support discovery rates.
-The superior performance of Algorithm \ref{alg:AM} becomes more extreme as the rank increases. \item The low-rank reconstruction error of Algorithm \ref{alg:AM} decreases as $k_0$ increases whereas the low-rank reconstruction error of GoDec increases with increasing $k_0$ and {that of ScaledGD remains roughly constant}. \item The sparse matrix reconstruction error{s} of Algorithm \ref{alg:AM} {and ScaledGD }increases slightly as $k_0$ increase, whereas that of GoDec explodes. \end{enumerate}
+Our main findings from this set of experiments are: \begin{enumerate}[topsep=0.5ex,itemsep=-0.25ex] \item Consistent with previous experiments, Algorithm \ref{alg:AM} outperforms GoDec{, AccAltProj} { and ScaledGD} across all trials by obtaining a lower low-rank matrix reconstruction error and sparse matrix reconstruction error while having a lesser {(in the case of GoDec { and AccAltProj}) or comparable (in the case of ScaledGD)} execution time and exhibiting superior sparse support discovery rates { than GoDec and ScaledGD}.
+The superior performance of Algorithm \ref{alg:AM} becomes more extreme as the rank increases. \item The low-rank reconstruction error of Algorithm \ref{alg:AM} {and that of AccAltProj} decrease as $k_0$ increases whereas the low-rank reconstruction error of GoDec increases with increasing $k_0$ and {that of ScaledGD remains roughly constant}. \item { Algorithm \ref{alg:AM}'s and ScaledGD's sparse matrix reconstruction error increases slightly, while GoDec's error increases significantly and AccAltProj's decreases slightly}. \end{enumerate}